nurlanvalizada/NLBInjecto/README.md

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the [MIT LICENSE](LICENSE).
 You are free to use it in both commercial and open-source software.